"Can’t be real": Lady's bf fails loyalty test miserably, SA amazed by betrayal

 Briefly News previously reported that connecting with potential love interests online can be fun and exciting for young people, but it can also come with risks.

-A lady met a man from Sandton on Tinder whom she started chatting on WhatsApp unaware that he’d rock her life and put her in great debt.
+A lady met a man from Sandton on Tinder and they started chatting on WhatsApp, unaware that he’d rock her life and put her in great debt.

-Speaking to W24, the woman disclosed that during their conversations the told her that he had been praying for her financial situation as he could tell she needed it.
+The woman disclosed that during their conversations, he told her that he had been praying for her financial situation as he could tell she needed it.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ click on “Recommended for you” and enjoy!